Th3Revenge/PolicyNet/README.md

 - The results after one epoch of training on the state of the art models are obtained and evaluated into `./notebooks/sota_comparison.ipynb`.

 - `./notebooks/LSTM_vs_Transformer.ipynb` performs training, test, and results comparison for the two models in the file name on user actions.
-The notebook reports one epochs, but the results for 300 epochs can be obtained by running it with the selected value for `num_epochs`.
+The notebook reports one epochs, but the results for 300 epochs can be obtained by running it after changing the value of `num_epochs`.
 For convenience, the script `./lstm_vs_transformer/lstm_vs_transformer.py` has been generated from the notebook.

 - In `./notebooks/mobilenet.ipynb`, the training of the proposed model on top of MobileNet predictions is performed, and the test results are presented.